buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcSlabStandardCase.md

 * **Extrusion**: The profile can be extruded perpendicularly or non-perpendicularly to the plane of the swept profile.
 * **Material**: The definition of the IfcMaterialLayerSetUsage, particularly of the OffsetFromReferenceLine and the _ForLayerSet.TotalThickness_, has to be consistent to the 'SweptSolid' representation.

-&nbsp;

 <table>

 <tr>
   <td><img src="../../../../figures/ifcslab_standard-layout1.gif" alt="standard slab" border="0" height="274" width="399"></td>
   <td>

-<blockquote class="example">EXAMPLE&nbsp; Figure 1 illustrates a 'SweptSolid' geometric representation.
+<blockquote class="example">EXAMPLE  Figure 1 illustrates a 'SweptSolid' geometric representation.
 The following interpretation of dimension parameter applies for polygonal slabs (in ground floor view):
  <em>IfcArbitraryClosedProfileDef.OuterCurve</em>: closed bounded curve interpreted as area (or foot print) of the slab.</blockquote>

 </td>